-CPUID HWMonitor Pro includes an installer since version 1.05.
-That way of installation has many advantages : it automatically installs the 32-bit or the 64-bit binaries depending on your Windows version, creates the application entries in start menu and on desktop, allows a clean removal of all components of the installation.
+CPUID HWMonitor Pro is available as a setup version (that does automatically install the 32-bit or the 64-bit binaries depending on your Windows version, creates the application entries in start menu and on desktop) and as a .zip file that contains the two binaries.

 Run the setup executable file, and let it guide you for the installation process.
 The setup installs a service, that is started the first time that you run HWMonitor Pro.

 If you already have a registration key, you can either copy the pvk file in the installation directory (typically c:\Program Files\CPUID), or run the register process again from the program with the key sent in the registration e-mail.

 You can remove the program either from the Add or Remove Programs window (from Settings, Control Panel), or choose Uninstall HWMonitor Pro from Start menu, Programs, CPUID.
 Please note that the directory CPUID won\'t be deleted since it contains the ini file and possibly your registration key.

 Sensor labels can be manually edited.
 To achieve that, select the sensor line, then press F2 to activate the edition.
 You can also select View in the main menu, then Edit Selection Label.

 To add a sensor in the system tray, select it and right-click to make the floating menu appear, then choose Add to tray.
 You can also select View in the main menu, then Add Selection to Tray.

 Tray icons are colored depending on the sensor type :

 Sensors tray icons can be individually removed by right clicking on each of them and choose Remove in the popup menu.
 Choose Remove All to remove all sensors icons from tray.